 Last year, the United Nations, honoring its Decade of Nutrition (2016 -2025), created a new designation: ultra-processed foods.

-These are the foods with the strings of unrecognizable ingredients, foods that bear little resemblance to any real food.
+These are the foods with strings of unrecognizable ingredients, foods that bear little resemblance to any real food.
 Research has already shown that the additives in these foods are correlated with increased cancer risk.

 The proof: How fake foods cause obesity